goabstract/Awesome-Design-Tools/README.md

 * [Logo Lab](https://logolab.app/home) — put your logo to the test with automated visual experiments. ![free.svg](https://github.com/LisaDziuba/Awesome-Design-Tools/blob/master/Media/free.svg)
 * [Logo Package Express](http://thelogopackage.com) — export and package dozens of logo variations and file types for your clients automatically in under 5 minutes.

+You can also do your logo design with Adobe Photoshop,GIMP,Inkscape,Krita and Vectr which are mentioned in UI design tools.

 ### Mockup Tools
 Mockup tools that help you create and collaborate on wireframes, mockups, diagrams, and prototypes.